nojronatron/nojronatron.github.io/continuing-education/mobile-to-desktop-dotnet-maui.md

 Example: Presenting a MessageBox is abstracted behind the scenes so the native UI Control is utilized for web, Android, or iOS platforms (whichever is needed at compilation).

+## Build Mobile and Desktop Apps Training Notes

+MAUI assists with architecture between platforms:

+- While the processing libraries can be similar (or the same) on various platforms, the UI and hardware devices differ between desktop, and various mobile and wearable devices.
+- User interface implementations, APIs, various sizes, and capabilities like rotation need to be addressed.

+MAUI supports creating consistent interfaces on varying hardware platforms, all within a unified project.

+### MAUI Tech Stack

+A common layer pulls all the API differences together, called a Base Common Library, starting with .NET 6.

+- Mono is an open-source version of the .NET Runtime, and supports Android, iOS, and macOS.
+- Win32 does the same with various optimizations for mobile and other form-factor devices.
+- Platform-specific Libraries are leveraged to access specific hardware features and capability.

+#### New Dot Nets

+These come with .NET MAUI:

+- .NET for Android
+- .NET for iOS
+- .NET for mac
+- WinUI

+_Note_: WinUI3 is provided by the Mono project.

+#### DotNET BCL 6

+The new Dot Net Libraries sit on top of BCL.

+BCL sits on top of Mono Runtime and WinRT runtime.

+#### Mono and WinRT

+These parallel APIs are layered on top of Android, macOS, iOS, and Windows platform APIs.

+DotNET MAUI ties these components together in the stack to get cross-platform build-and-run capability.

+### XAML

+Use XAML to describe the UI and Controls, just like in WPF.

+Semantic Properties are used to support Accessibility throughout the UI.

+_Note_: UI can be assembled using pure code to enable dynamic responsiveness on the fly.

+### Native Code

+MAUI always generates native code for the target platform.

+Optimizations are performed during the build.

+### DotNET MAUI UI Provisions

+- Layout Engine
+- Page Types for rich navigation
+- Data Binding
+- Custom Handers for events and presentation
+- Access to abstracted APIs (for the target platform)

+### MAUI Install Requirements

+Visual Studio 2022 v17.3 or newer and '.NET MAUI Multi-platform App UI Development' workload.

+_Note_: There is a preview version of Visual Studio that supports MAUI development on Mac.

 ## References

 MSReactor YouTube Channel for past [recordings](https://www.youtube.com/@MicrosoftReactor).